9 Best Climbing Harnesses of 2025

 How to Choose a Harness

-Finding the best climbing harness isn’t about finding one single “best” model.
-It’s about finding the one that is right for you.
+Finding the best climbing harness is not about finding one single best model.
+It is about finding the one that is right for you.
 A harness that feels great to one person might be a very uncomfortable harness for another.

 To pick a climbing harness for you, think about the main type of climbing you plan to do, as this will determine the features you need.